Yy1894/Triptide/README.md

 ## Limitations

 - **Image API Limitation:** Unsplash's free API restricts requests to 50 images per hour, which may affect the user experience when generating mood boards or searching for location-based images.
+Due to limitations of the free version of Uploadcare, EXIF metadata (such as timestamp and location) is stripped during image upload.
+As a result, we were unable to provide contextual information extracted from images.
 - **Map Interactions:** Currently, markers on the map in the itinerary page are not clickable or interactive, limiting direct navigation from the map to trip details.
 - **Memory Photo Limit:** Adding a large number of photos to a trip can result in slow page rendering and decreased performance.